KVSREYAS/DoodleGyaan/README.md

-# Comic Book Generator
+# DoodleGyan

-This project is an AI-powered comic book generator designed for children.
+DoodleGyan is an AI-powered comic book generator designed for children.
 It allows them to create comics on any topic, primarily for educational purposes.
 The system generates high-quality visuals and compelling stories based on user input.

 ## Technology Stack
 - **Image Generation:** Stable Diffusion